Council tax on empty property

 3. Exceptions to the long-term empty premium and second home premium

-With effect from 1 April 2025 the Government have introduced some exceptions to both the long-term empty premium and the second homes premium.
+Some exceptions exist to both the long-term empty premium and the second homes premium.

-This means that the premium won’t be applied for the defined period.
-The standard council tax will still be payable.
+Please note that although this means that the premium won't be applied for the defined period, you'll still need to pay the standard rate of council tax

 Some exceptions apply to both types of unoccupied property.
 Some apply to one or the other.